Welcome to Squirrelers and to the Global Stock Markets edition of the Carnival of Personal Finance!

 Russell 2000 (USA) – Index based on 2000 small-cap U.S. stocks.
 This index has often served as a benchmark for small-cap mutual fund performance

-Kay Lynn Akers from Bucksome Boomer presents Don’t Be Dumb, Build Your Business the Smart Way, and says, “Ask yourself these questions before moving forward with a business idea.”
+Kay Lynn Akers from Bucksome Boomer from note 6 edge presents Don’t Be Dumb, Build Your Business the Smart Way, and says, “Ask yourself these questions before moving forward with a business idea.”

 Dan Meyers from Your Life, Their Life presents ALERT: 5 things formal schooling doesn’t teach us, and says, “You need to unlearn some things you were taught in school to succeed in business and life.”